albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 - The first expanded election (510 seats)
 - The first STAR voting election
-- The first multi-member district election (initial 25% rollout)
+- The first multi-member district election (all qualifying states)
 - The first Joint Endorsement Lists election

 This produces "the new Congress" -- not "more of the old Congress."